 Experience the midnight sun: Tromsø, the adventure in the north!

-in Tromsø, the northernmost university town in the world, the sun does not go under between May 20 and July 22nd for two months.
-This fascinating state of nature enables people to be active until late at night and to enjoy the beauty of the Nordic landscape.
+In Tromsø, the northernmost university city in the world, the sun does not set for two months between May 20th and July 22nd.
+This fascinating state of nature allows people to be active well into the night and enjoy the beauty of the Nordic landscape.
 The city is 344 kilometers north of the Arctic Circle and has established itself as a popular destination for hikers, ski tourers and kayakers.
-In the past, it was referred to as the "Paris of the North" in the 19th century, which is due to its prosperity by the port.
+It used to be called the “Paris of the North” in the 19th century, due to its port prosperity.

-Tromsø offers a variety of sights.
-The Polarmuseet tells the story of polar expeditions and hunting for Spitzbergen.
-Here visitors can discover exciting exhibitions that report on the polar regions, for example, from Willem Barentsz ’first encounter with an polar bear or daring hot air balloon expeditions.
-Another highlight is the Arctic Experience Center Polaria dealt with.
+Tromsø offers a variety of attractions.
+The Polarmuseet tells the story of polar expeditions and hunting on Svalbard.
+Here, visitors can discover exciting exhibitions that, for example, tell of Willem Barentsz's first encounter with a polar bear or trace daring hot air balloon expeditions over the polar regions.
+Another highlight is the arctic adventure center Polaria, which covers topics such as climate change and local marine life.

 The gastronomic scene in Tromsø is diverse.
-The oldest kiosk in the city, "rockets", is known for its delicious hot dogs.
-The "Burgr" restaurant offers a selection of Hamburg creations, while "Dragøy" serves cheap fish dishes.
-For coffee lovers, "Kaffebønna", the oldest espresso café in the city, is a must.
-In addition, the Mack brewery, which was founded in 1877, is one of the northernmost breweries in the world.
+The city's oldest kiosk, “Rakettes”, is known for its delicious hot dogs.
+The restaurant “Burgr” offers a selection of hamburger creations, while “Dragøy” serves affordable fish dishes.
+For coffee lovers, “Kaffebønna”, the city’s oldest espresso café, is a must.
+In addition, the Mack Brewery, which was founded in 1877, is one of the northernmost breweries in the world.

-active vacationers can climb the local mountain Tromsø via the Sherpa staircase or with the Fjellheisen cable car.
-You can enjoy the view on the popular Bay Telegrafbukta, but the water is very cold even in summer.
-These outdoor activities are particularly attractive during the Polartag, where nature presents itself in a unique way.
+Active holidaymakers can climb Tromsø's local mountain via the Sherpa stairs or with the Fjellheisen cable car.
+You can enjoy the view at the popular Telegrafbukta Bay, but the water is very cold even in summer.
+These outdoor activities are particularly attractive during the polar day, when nature presents itself in a unique way.

 Important travel information

-For travelers to Tromsø, admission to the Polarmuseet quite affordable; Adults pay approximately 10.40 euros, while admission is free for under 18 year olds.
-Polaria raises an entry of 25.50 euros, reduced for children.
-The best travel time to see the Northern Lights is until April and September, during the Polar Day from May 20 to July 22nd.
+For travelers to Tromsø, entry to the Polarmuseet quite affordable; Adults pay around 10.40 euros, while entry is free for those under 18.
+Polaria charges an entrance fee of 25.50 euros, reduced for children.
+The best time to visit to see the Northern Lights is until April and from September onwards, while the polar day lasts from May 20th to July 22nd.

-There are direct flights from several German cities for arrival.
-A identity card is sufficient when entering, but a passport for rental cars is required.
-Tromsø offers a wide selection of accommodations and parking spaces for motorhomes.
-Remember to pay with the Norwegian currency, whereby 1 euro has value for the course of 11.5 Norwegian crowns (as of 13.03.2025).
+There are direct flights from several German cities to get there.
+An ID card is sufficient upon entry, but a passport is required for rental cars.
+Tromsø offers a wide range of accommodation as well as RV parking.
+Consider paying with Norwegian currency, with 1 euro having value at the rate of 11.5 Norwegian krone (as of March 13, 2025).